jamcer/jamcer/README.md

 - 👋 Hi, I’m @jamcer
-- 👀 I’m interested in HTML5, CSS, javascript,java, frameworks
+- 👀 I’m interested in HTML5, CSS, javascript,java, python, frameworks
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning angular, python
 - 💞️ I’m looking to collaborate on any free project
 - 📫 How to reach -- here by message